 Quasi one-dimensional wall patterns tend to coarsen, leading to larger domains (\cref{Fig wall-coarsening} and \Movie{4}, right).
 Since the director orientation is roughly uniform within such domains, the same instability prompts distortions in a perpendicular direction\cite{Alert2020a,Ramaswamy2016}.
 This process induces sequential `zig-zag' instabilities, leading to wall branching and progressively smaller domains, until a characteristic wavelength is selected (\cref{Fig wall-branching} and \Movie{4}, right) \cite{Martinez-Prat2019,Alert2020a}.
 When an open end of a branch approaches another wall perpendicularly, it is deflected and becomes antiparallel to that wall.
 The growth of branches typically stops when they are blocked by a preexisting branch point.
 Ultimately, these dynamics lead to a grid-locked pattern (\cref{Fig wall-arrest} and \Movie{4}, right).

-When a growing wall is trapped by a branch point, the outflowing stream at the end point of the wall is diverted to both sides so that material can join the antiparallel streams of neighbouring walls (see \cref{Fig splay-bend-arrested}, around the black circles).
-In other words, a stagnation point is formed as flows arrive in the direction of the growing wall and leave in the perpendicular direction, to which rods tends to align.
-For bending walls---induced by an extensile stress---the director is perpendicular to the wall and therefore aligned with the extensional axis of the flow.
-We thus postulate that the structure around the stagnation point acts as a trap, and its stability is key to understanding how flow alignment promotes the arrest of active turbulence.
+When a growing open-ended wall encounters a branch point ahead of it, the outflowing stream at the end point of that wall is diverted symmetrically in perpendicular directions so that material can join the streams of the two walls that split away from the branch point (see \cref{Fig splay-bend-arrested}, around the black circles).
+In effect, this diversion creates a local stagnation point: flows arrive from the direction of the open-ended wall and depart in the perpendicular direction, which is also the direction to which rods tend to align by flow-alignment.
+For bend walls---generated by an extensile stress---the director along the incident wall is perpendicular to the wall itself, and thus naturally aligned with the extensional axis of the flow at the stagnation point.
+We therefore propose that the structure around the stagnation point acts as a trap, and its stability is central to understanding how flow alignment promotes the dynamical arrest of active turbulence.